 Pharmacies are to post signage indicating that the pharmacy location provides services related to COVID-19 testing to eligible individuals, including both symptomatic and asymptomatic individuals, if applicable, and should provide specific direction for individuals seeking COVID-19 testing.
-For more information on signage requirements, please review the COVID-19 Guidance Personal Protective Equipment (PPE) (gov.on.ca)
+For more information please review the Ontario College of Pharmacists (OCP) COVID-19: Information for Pharmacy Professionals page.